A great getaway to Botswana's beautiful Okavango Delta and Chobe National Park, ending at Victoria Falls in Zimbabwe.

 Other activities offered at the Delta camp include game drives, sunset boat cruises and sundowners on one of the islands.
 Activities vary according to seasonal fluctuations in the water levels of the delta and local conditions.

 The camp is located inside a 100 000 hectare private concession area and overlooks the serene delta waterways, blending with the wild African bush around it.
 We spend two nights in pre-erected dome tents fitted with camping beds and mattresses, at this bush camp with a low environmental impact.
 The camp features ablution facilities with hot showers, a bar and lounge area, a plunge pool and a spacious, open-sided boma with kitchen facilities.
 The camp only caters for one safari group at a time, so your group will have the camp to yourselves.

-Say goodbye to the Okavango Delta today, and return to our safari truck from where we head for Namibia.
-We travel north into the Caprivi Strip a narrow finger of fertile land stretching east-to-west between Botswana, Zambia, Angola and Zimbabwe.
+Say goodbye to the Okavango Delta today, and return to our safari truck from where we head east for Nata.

-Today we cross back into Botswana and head to our camp near Kasane, the closest town to Chobe National Park - Botswana's top national park.
+Today we continue north to our camp near Kasane, the closest town to Chobe National Park - Botswana's top national park.